liruilong940607/Lab/README.md

 ## Things Done
 - Calculate the efficiency of this net
 - Make a demo to make this net run correctly and give proper predicition
+- Change the background using the seg output with opencv2

 ## TODO
 - Make this app run faster (At present, it takes too much time outside the Net for resizing, padding, and formt conversion)
-- Read pictutures from the memory of the iphone rather than the project lib
+- Read raw video from the camera and do the complete video process

-## Input and Output
+## Net Input and Output
-- Input: A picture size 224*224
+- Input: A picture (CVPixelBuffer) size 224*224
-- Output: The prediction humanseg picture (gray)
+- Output: The image with background changed

 ## Usage of .mmodel File
 - Open Xcode